Reaching Your God-Given Potential

 crossstatechamps2023.jpg

-This article is the first in several articles about what we talk about in our programs year in and year out as it relates to believing in and doing your best to reach your God-given potential.
+This article is the first in a series of articles about the topics we discuss in our programs year after year, as they relate to believing in and striving to reach your God-given potential.

-Reaching your God-given potential means knowing you made the best possible effort to give it your all with the gifts God gave you.
+Achieving your God-given potential means knowing you gave your all with the gifts God has provided.

-Usually, when you do your best, you inspire others in some small or large way to do their best by your example.
+When you do your best, you inspire others to excel through your example.

-One of the best examples of how to inspire others to create their breakthroughs is captured in the story of the first sub-four-minute-mile.
+One of the most inspiring examples of motivating others to achieve breakthroughs is the story of the first person to run a sub-four-minute mile.

-After the sub-four-minute mile was finally conquered by Roger Bannister after decades of many men trying, over 300 other runners ran sub-four within ten years of Bannister's historic run.
+After Roger Bannister finally broke the sub-four-minute mile barrier after decades of many men trying, over 300 other runners achieved the feat within ten years of Bannister's historic run.

-If you want to read more about the importance of breaking barriers, you can read an article called Become The First-Ever Barrier Breaker.
+If you want to learn more about the significance of breaking barriers, you can read an article titled Become The First-Ever Barrier Breaker.

-Inspiring others to do their best is contagious in a good way and an outcome of doing your very best.
-Reaching your God-given potential is not just about you.
+Inspiring others to do their best is wonderfully contagious and stems from doing your very best.
+Reaching your God-given potential involves more than just yourself.

 A natural outcome of reaching your God-given potential by doing your best is inspiring others through your actions to do the same.

-Meaningful and long-term success is built on doing your best by giving it your all while helping others do the same along your journey.
+Meaningful and long-term success is built on doing your best by giving it you're all while helping others do the same along your journey.

 One of the greatest coaches of all time, John Wooden, said, " Success is peace of mind, which is a direct result of self-satisfaction in knowing you made an effort to become the best you are capable of becoming."

-Wooden consistently emphasized to each person to do their best to benefit others; in his case, the goal was to teach each person to do their best, which, in turn, helped the entire team perform at the highest level.
+Wooden consistently emphasized to everyone the importance of doing their best to benefit others.
+His goal was to teach individuals to perform at their highest level, which ultimately helped the entire team succeed.

 Wooden was one of the best coaches of all time in any sport, not only for the championships he won but, more importantly, for the life lessons he taught his players.